Welshy92/jacobs-tech-tips/docs/testing.md

 ### **Solved Bugs**

-405 - POST error occured when submitting forum.
+* 405 - POST error occured when submitting forum.
 Caused by having multiple actions in the Form tag.
 Removed redundant tag and it is now working correctly.

-Large amount of whitespace below the form on the mobile view.
+* Large amount of whitespace below the form on the mobile view.
 Caused by the hidden lightbulb image.
 Changed the image size to 0 and added an upscale to the media query for it.

-Trying to commit a large video to the repository failed, and crashed my workspace.
+* Trying to commit a large video to the repository failed, and crashed my workspace.
 Video has been uploaded to youtube and is now embedded on the site.

+* Incorrect active page showing on the nav bar for all pages except index.htm.
+Moved the active class to correct nav list item for each page.

 ### **Known Bugs**

-Nav bar becomes off-centered between mobile and desktop widths.
+* Nav bar becomes off-centered between mobile and desktop widths.
 Maybe and another breakpoint in the middle (tablet size?)

-Form on index incorrectly centered in desktop view
+* Form on index incorrectly centered in desktop view

-No gap between the heading and paragraph text
+* No gap between the heading and paragraph text